 EHRs can share information quickly and securely between a patient’s entire care team.
 EHRs are built to share medical information between physicians and other healthcare providers such as laboratories, specialists, medical imaging facilities, emergency facilities, schools, and pharmacies to provide a clear picture of a patient’s history to make smart care decisions.

-EHRs also provide support of other care related activities such as easy access to evidence-based decision support, instant information on medications, quality management and more.
+EHRs also provide support for other care-related activities such as easy access to evidence-based decision support, instant information on medications, quality management, and more.

 How Do EHRs Help?

 Having access to electronic medical records gives physicians instant access to vital health information to make the best possible care decisions.